oddlama/minecraft-server/README.md

 - 🚀 Server starts automatically when players connect and shuts down when idle
 - ⏱️ Utilizes [PaperMC](https://papermc.io) and [Aikar's JVM flags](https://aikar.co/mcflags.html) for maximum performance
 - 🔒 Sandboxed execution with systemd, no docker
-- 💾 Creates incremental world backups after each server stop
+- 💾 Creates proper incremental world backups after each server stop
 - 🖥️ Background console access via tmux (also remotely via ssh)
 - 🔢 Account multiplexing allows a single account to have two or more player characters
 - 🗺️ Awesome 3D online map using [BlueMap](https://bluemap.bluecolored.de/)